 - Texts in Korean are usually 15-20% shorter than in English.

 - Red, purple, and black have become representative of Korean luxury and quality.
-Businesses use these colours in their marketing materials as they are supposed to boost sales and profits.
+Businesses use these colors in their marketing materials as they are supposed to boost sales and profits.

 - Korean people use the metric system of measurement.
-They sometimes use the traditional Korean unit – pyeong (평, 坪) (equivalent to about 3.31 square metres or 35.58 square feet.)
+They sometimes use the traditional Korean unit – pyeong (평, 坪) (equivalent to about 3.31 square meters or 35.58 square feet.)

 - You should use Korean won (₩) for products and services instead of KRW, $, or £.
 Besides, try to make the price look uncluttered by avoiding using decimal points unnecessary.
 For example, use ₩1000 instead of ₩1000.00.

 - Both 24-hour and 12-hour clock notation is widely used.
 24-hour notation is more commonly used in texts while the 12-hour notation is predominantly used in informal daily life.